TuringLang/JuliaBUGS.jl/README.md

 BUGS syntax carries over almost one-to-one to Julia.
 The only change is regarding the link functions.
 Because Julia uses the "function call on LHS"-like syntax as a shorthand for function definition, BUGS' link function syntax can be unidiomatic and confusing.
-We adopt a macro syntax as demonstrated in the model definition above: instead of calling the link function, make link function the first argument to the macro.
+Thus, for logical assignments, users should call the inverse of the link function on the RHS.
+BUGS' link function syntax for stochastic assignments is not affected.

 ### Support for Lagacy BUGS Programs
 We also provide a string macro `bugsmodel` to work with original (R-like) BUGS syntax: